dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 The `flags` field is actually a bitfield, and we've defined some macros to use with it.

 These don't correspond to the bits in the page table, but having them separate like this means they are platform-agnostic.
 We can port our kernel to any cpu architecture that supports some kind of MMU and most of the code won't need to change, we'll just need a short function that converts our vm flags into page table flags.
-This is especially convenient for oddities like `x86` and it's nx-bit, where all memory is executable by default, and it must specified if the memory *don't* want to be executable.
+This is especially convenient for oddities like `x86` and it's ` nx-bit`, where all memory is executable by default, and it must specified if the memory *don't* want to be executable.

 Having it like this allows that to be abstracted away from the rest of our kernel.
 For `x86_64` our translation function would look like the following: